 Casey has always been interested in education.
 As business manager in an early childhood setting, her goal is to ensure a secure, friendly and responsive environment.
 Casey is excited to learn about each child and support the parents, teachers and students in their early education journey.

 "Explore and Discover is a special place where children can grow from an early age.
 I am delighted to join the Explore+Discover team!"

-Find out about openings & tuition at our Kips Bay-Gramercy state-of-the-art facility
+Find out about openings & tuition at our Kips Bay-Gramercy Center